Yamaha CP88-73: Keyboard action

 Model CP88 comes with Yamaha's Natural Wood Graded Hammer (NW-GH3) keyboard action.
-It has 88 keys, which is the standard in most upright and grand pianos.
+It has 88 keys, the keyboard interface standard in most upright and grand pianos.
 Each key has three sensors.
 The keyboard action is made from natural wood and synthetic ebony.
-The instrument attempts to mimic the feel of the acoustic pianos by having a wooden core in the white keys.
+The instrument attempts to mimic the feel of acoustic pianos by having a wooden core in the white keys.

 Model CP73 keyboard action is Yamaha's Balanced Hammer Standard (BHS) and it is made from plastic.
 Each key has three sensors.
 The CP73 keyboard action is balanced, not graded.
 The keyboard runs from E1 to E7 and it comes with 73 keys.
 The E to E keyboard configuration is similar to one used in the Rhodes and Yamaha CP-70 electronic pianos.
 The 73 keys model does not have continuous pressure monitoring like 88 keys model, which could be used to add extra modulation to the sound.

 User interface

 The instrument user interface resembles that of Clavia Nord pianos, with its dedicated segments for various instruments.
-The piano has one-to-one user interface, which means every action is behind physical dedicated button or knob.
-Likewise, each physical button or switch has only one functionality, which is clearly labelled.
+The piano has a one-to-one user interface, which means every action is behind a physical dedicated button or knob.
+Likewise, each physical button or switch has only one function, which is clearly labelled.
 Piano, electronic piano and other instruments have their own sections on the panels with both dedicated effects and selection menus.

-Due to intended stage use, the user interface is lit with lights, so they are visible on dark stage.
-Each of the actions are clearly labelled and playing instrument does not require menu use.
+Due to intended stage use, the interface is lighted for visibility on a dark stage.
+Each of the actions are clearly labeled, so playing the instrument does not require menu use.

 Software and upgradability

 Sound software of the instrument is Advanced Wave Memory 2 (AWM2) and it has 128 voices polyphony.
 This same sound software is also used on Yamaha MOXF8 and Yamaha Montage instruments.

-The instrument may be updated with software updates Yamaha publishes every 6 months.
+The instrument may be updated with software updates Yamaha publishes every six months.
 The updates add new voices and improve the user interface.

 The new Yamaha CP models have access to Yamaha's Soundmondo online library.